bhavikkumar/bhavik.io/_posts/2019-02-02-yubikey-git-ssh.md

 gpg --armor --export contact@bhavik.io > public_gpg.asc
 ```

-I recommend updating your Keybase public key with the exported one, if you went down the keybase route.
-Otherwise I recommend it uploading to a public location on the internet (E.g: Github gist).
+I recommend updating your Keybase public key with the exported one.
+Even if you don't use Keybase I recommend it uploading to a public location on the internet (E.g: Github gist).
 This will help when setting up your Yubikey on another machine and also allow people to send you encrypted messages.

 # Importing your private keys on to your Yubikey
 Insert your Yubikey 5 into your machine and run the following command: